-As required by the comprehensive planning process, statistics and graphs of land sales information are included below.
+As required by the comprehensive planning process, statistics and graphs of land sales information are included on the next page.
 Unfortunately, the data does not document land sales at the town level, nor is it as current as one would like.
-However, despite these limitations, it is clear from Table 3.1.5 that the value of land (both Ag and land sold for non-Ag uses) has been rising and for some time, too.
+However, despite these limitations, it is clear from Table 3.1.5 (next page) that the value of land (both Ag and land sold for non-Ag uses) has been rising and for some time, too.
 This trend of the last decade is no doubt continuing and therefore it is likely to affect future efforts by farmers to compete for the land base needed to remain in agriculture.